xxdocobxx/DisplayTimer/README.md

  6. Open the generated file on the browser or the OBS browser source.
  7. If you have not set the client ip on the application, you will then receive a connection request from the browser to the application.
 Otherwise,  the application will auto approve any request from the client ip you have provided.
  8. If you have not set the hotkeys, it will use the default hotkey `Ctrl+1` to start the timer and `Alt+1` to reset the timer.

+##Buy me a coffee?
+It is not required to do so but if you think that this app is useful to you and are likely to consider a tip as a small and unexpected bonus, here is the link: https://twitch.streamlabs.com/xxdocobxx